"A tiny woman with a huge presence."

 She continued to work with Posey for several years, as well as having the pleasure to play a few one-off shows with Kyle Wilson and Adam Hood and stand in with Levi Lowery.
 Novak has opened for The Mulligan Brothers, Chris Knight, Caleb Caudle, Belle Adair, American Aquarium, Mike and the Moonpies, Will Hoge, and Rod Picott.

 In 2014, Novak joined Birmingham band Five Shot Jack as its female vocalist and bassist, where she became its primary songwriter.
 In 2017, she married her bandmate Kelen Rylee.

 In Sylvia Rose Novak’s new album, “Someone Else’s War,” her Americana style and remarkable lyrics shine throughout.
 Novak navigates her way through commentary on human nature and the country’s current political climate while drawing inspiration from such sources as Cormac McCarthy’s “The Road,” creating a moving personal statement both lyrically and musically.
 "Someone Else’s War" rolls up and down like a highway, introducing itself with an airy lament in “Wildflowers”, and culminating with the closing track “Santa Ana,” a devastating and powerful composition that will leave listeners haunted.

-Novak is releasing 7 singles during the first half of 2019 with plans to release her fourth full-length album in the fall.
+Novak is releasing 3 sets of a-side/b-side singles during the first half of 2019 leading up to the release of her fourth full-length album in the fall.